A powerful marketing system.

 Also: the more you give… the more you will get back.
 Most information products (your articles and blog posts) are about solving problems.
 The more problems you solve, the more they perceive you to be the expert and start thinking of you as the go-to resource and expert.
 If you have attended my Ramp It Up Now programs, you have heard me relentlessly talk about “resource documents” and developing a relationship with clients and prospects that is always about them or their industry and never about you.

 Demonstrate your Expertise

 The time to show your smarts is before you meet.
-Show it in your resume or profile, qualifying documents, articles and blog posts, and your website’s “About Us” section.
-That’s because expertise is the only kind of smarts that are potentially embarrassing to the client.
-The client doesn’t want to be over- or under-estimating you in real time; they’d prefer to know what kind of person they’re dealing with up front, in advance of meeting you.
+Show it in your resume or profile, qualifying documents, articles, blog posts, and your website’s “About Us” section.
+That’s because expertise is the only kind of smart that is potentially embarrassing to the client.
+The client doesn’t want to be over- or under-estimating you in real-time; they’d prefer to know what kind of person they’re dealing with upfront, in advance of meeting you.
 That way they feel much more in control, which is a good thing.

 So, bottom line: A coordinated, ordered plan or set of procedures designed to help you market your business needs to be flexible for your niche market.